 Just because your dog CAN hike, doesn’t mean they are good to go anywhere, any time.
 I admit that we tend toward being the “weekend warrior” and I can assure you that is NOT a good idea.
 Like with people, doing nothing during the week and then being really active on the weekends can cause injury (to the humans involved too).
 This is something I’m always trying to work on.

 There are some things you should do to help ensure your dog stays injury free:

 - Like I said above, maintain a normal walking routine at home.
 Be sure to keep walking your dog 3-5 days a week even if they have “progressed” to hiking.
 It’s important to maintain their cardiovascular fitness and walking regularly keeps their supportive muscles flexible and strong.

 - Like with people, its ideal to stretch your dog a little after each hike.
 Check out these 4 Simple, Gentle Stretches For Your Dog You Can Complete in Minutes a Day.
 Doga (yoga with your dog) is also a fun way for both of you to stretch.
 Massage in conjunction with stretching is also helpful.

 - Have your dog do some conditioning and strengthening exercises at least once a week.
 Honestly, this is not something I thought of until Gretel hurt her back.
 I admit it’s a struggle to fit this into my already busy routine but I know it’s important because I saw a big difference in Gretel’s strength and form when we were doing them (I’m aiming to get back to her doing a couple of these things once a week, minimum).

 - Remember that everyone needs a rest day.
 Even if your dog is a super athlete, they will need some down-time to recover.
 After exercise hydration, nutrition, and relaxation is important.
-Check out this article on exercise recovery for dogs for more info.

 With a little preparation, adventure and fun in the mountains for you and your small dog is within reach.
 Be safe and have fun out there!